discolabs/disco_app/UPGRADING.md

 ## Upgrading from 0.9.9 to Unreleased

-### DiscoApp::Concerns::CanBeLiquified
+### Rendering models as Liquid variables
-If you're outputting a model for use in a Liquid template, you can now include the DiscoApp::Concerns::CanBeLiquified concern in your class.
+If you're outputting a model for use in a Liquid template, you can now include the `DiscoApp::Concerns::CanBeLiquified` concern in your class.

+### Writing resource metafields
+If you're setting metafields for resources via the Shopify API, life just got a whole lot easier with `DiscoApp::Concerns::HasMetafields` and the `write_metafields` method it introduces.

 ## Upgrading from 0.9.8 to 0.9.9
 No changes required - only additional features.